 For Undergraduate Students

 Research experiences not only provide challenges and depth to students' education, but they also strengthen their applications for nationally competitive fellowships and for graduate and professional schools.
-The Department of Psychology offers two research grant opportunities to undergraduates:
+The Department of Psychological and Brain Sciences offers two research grant opportunities to undergraduates:

 - Undergraduate Research and Service Grant (URSG)